yiisoft/yii-dev-tool/README.md

 * [yiisoft/view](https://github.com/yiisoft/view)
 * [yiisoft/i18n](https://github.com/yiisoft/i18n)

+> Note: Don't create PR from master directly, instead create a new branch.

 ### Final notes

 That's all.
 We developed new functionality and submitted it for review 🙂 Of course, the steps will be